Office of the Associate University Librarian for Research and Instructional Services

 Cooperative Access Arrangements

 - Council for Higher Education in Newark (CHEN)

 - New Jersey Library Network and Statewide Library Services

 - Urban Campus of Camden County College and Rowan University

 - Whitman Library

 American Hungarian Foundation

 The Library of the American Hungarian Foundation is an affiliated library of Rutgers, The State University of New Jersey.
-A small portion of the Library's holdings is integrated into the Library Catalog.
-The Library is identified in the Library Catalog as Hungarian.
-Most of the items at the Foundation that are in the Library Catalog circulate to Rutgers students, faculty, and staff, but only by placing requests in the Library Catalog through the Rutgers Delivery Service.
+A small portion of the Library's holdings is integrated into QuickSearch.
+The Library is identified as Hungarian.
+Most of the items at the Foundation that are in QuickSearch circulate to Rutgers students, faculty, and staff, but only by placing Hold requests through QuickSearch.
 Anyone may visit the Library to look at materials.
 There is a photocopy machine available for use.
 The Rutgers University Libraries accept interlibrary loan requests for Foundation Library materials.
 The Foundation Library also has manuscripts.
 For further information, consult the Foundation website at http://ahfoundation.org/.